DataBiosphere/toil/docs/running/cliOptions.rst

                         As long as caching is enabled Toil will protect the file automatically by changing the permissions to read-only.
-  --mesosMaster MESOSMASTERADDRESS
-                        The host and port of the Mesos master separated by a colon. (default: 169.233.147.202:5050)

   --coalesceStatusCalls Coalese status calls to prevent the batch system from
                         being overloaded.
 Currently only supported for LSF.